Nicolai Cleve Broch: Film and television

 Cleve Broch once again starred alongside Hennie in Max Manus, a 2008 war film based on real events from the life of resistance fighter Max Manus, played by Hennie.
 Cleve Broch portrays Gregers Gram, fellow resistance fighter and best friend of Manus.
 Cleve Broch found it easy to play Hennie's best friend.
 "Once, many years ago, we were going to play friends, and while preparing for that, we hung out together every day for a whole summer", he recalled.
 In an interview on TV 2, he expressed pride that he performed all the stunts himself.
 In preparation for the film, the actors got to fire live ammunition, something "one rarely gets to do" in Norwegian film, according to Cleve Broch.
 He was once again critically lauded for his on-screen interactions with Hennie, particularly for being able to emphasize the special friendship and humour between Manus and Gram.
 He received an Amanda Award nomination in the category "Best Actor in a Supporting Role" for his performance.

 As an actor, Cleve Broch is noted for radically changing his appearance for his different roles, such a getting physically fit for Uno and Uro, growing a large beard and long hair for Den siste revejakta, and bleaching his hair for his role in Max Manus.

 Personal life

 Nicolai Cleve Broch is married to his long-time girlfriend Heidi Gjermundsen Broch, who was educated at the Liverpool Institute for Performing Arts and the Norwegian National Academy of Theatre.
 She got her break playing Eliza Doolittle in Oslo Nye Teater, and has also received attention for her roles in Mamma Mia!, and particularly as Édith Piaf in Piaf.
 The couple has two sons, Jakob and Jørgen.
+Jørgen is also an actor, he portrayed Benjamin Elstad in two seasons of Stayer (2024).
 Cleve Broch is the half-brother of actress Ida Elise Broch.